nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **NOTE: If at any point when you are unable to navigate the task list, pressing `j` or `k` multiple times will cause Vimification to refocus onto the task-list and work again, otherwise, use your mouse to click on the task list in Vimification to recalibrate the focus.**

+**NOTE: It is not recommended to use arrow key, because it is not supported!**

 <p class="back-to-top" style="text-align: right"><a href="#table-of-contents">Back to Top &#8593;</a></p>

 ### Exiting Vimification